Nike-Inc/backstopper/backstopper-reusable-tests-junit5/README.md

 # Backstopper - reusable-tests

-Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 7 and greater.
+Backstopper is a framework-agnostic API error handling and (optional) model validation solution for Java 11 and greater.

+(NOTE: The [Backstopper 1.x branch](https://github.com/Nike-Inc/backstopper/tree/v1.x) contains a version of Backstopper for Java 7+, and for the `javax` ecosystem.
+The current Backstopper supports Java 11+ and the `jakarta` ecosystem.)

 This library contains some reusable unit test classes that should be integrated into every Backstopper-enabled project to guarantee that the conventions and rules that Backstopper requires are followed.
 This is a fairly easy process and is described in detail in the Backstopper User Guide in the [Reusable Unit Tests for Enforcing Backstopper Rules and Conventions](../USER_GUIDE.md#reusable_tests) section.

 Beyond that, the classes in this reusable-tests library are heavily documented with extensive javadocs, and the [sample applications](../README.md#samples) show concrete usage of these tests to enforce the rules and conventions.
 Please explore the source code and samples to learn more.

 ## More Info

 See the [base project README.md](../README.md), [User Guide](../USER_GUIDE.md), and Backstopper repository source code and javadocs for all further information.

 ## License